-You might have a gas water heater, an electric one or a spiffy new tankless unit, but in terms of maintenance, water heaters fall into two basic categories – those with tanks, and those without.
-On average, your home’s water heater should last around eight to 13 years, depending on whether it’s a traditional tank model or a tankless.
+You might have a gas water heater, an electric water heater, or a spiffy new tankless water heater, but in terms of maintenance, water heaters fall into two basic categories: those with tanks and those without.
+On average, your home’s water heater should last around 8–13 years, depending on whether it’s a traditional tank model or a tankless one.
 Of course, how well you maintain your water heater will have a huge impact on how long it lasts.
-Whether you have a gas, electric, or tankless model, your water heater needs regular TLC in order to keep supplying your family with hot water throughout its expected lifespan.
-Here’s your water heater maintenance checklist for tank and tankless models alike.
+Whatever model you have, your water heater needs regular TLC to keep supplying your family with hot water throughout its expected life span, which means giving it routine hot water heater service.

-Gas & Electric Water Heater Maintenance Tips
+Gas and Electric Water Heater Maintenance Tips

-A conventional tank water heater heats up water using either gas or electric, and stores that water in its tank for use.
+A conventional tank water heater heats up water using either gas or electricity and stores that water in its tank for use.
 Here are a few things you should do to extend your tank water heater’s life.

-Test the Pressure Relief Valve
+1. Test the Pressure Relief Valve

+Here's where you come in.
 Test the pressure relief valve during your yearly water heater maintenance by placing a bucket under the discharge pipe and lifting the lever.
 If water comes out of the pipe, you’re good; use the lever to close the valve.
 If lifting the lever doesn’t open the valve, or if the valve leaks after you test it, replace it.

-Check the Anode Rod
+2. Check the Anode Rod

-Flush the Tank
+3. Flush the Tank

 Tankless Water Heater Maintenance Tips

-Flush the Water Heater
+1. Flush the Water Heater

 Attach a second length of hose to your unit’s hot-water isolation valve.
-Place both the end of this hose, and the pump, in a five-gallon bucket.
-Then fill the bucket with five gallons of fresh, food-grade white vinegar.
+Place both the end of this hose and the pump in a five-gallon bucket.
+Then, fill the bucket with five gallons of fresh, food-grade white vinegar.

 Open both the cold and hot isolation valves on your unit, turn on the pump, and let the vinegar circulate through the unit for about 45 minutes.
 Throw out the used vinegar, fill the bucket with plain water, and flush the unit again for about five minutes.

-Clean the Air Intake Filter
+2. Clean the Air Intake Filter

 Upkeeping Your Water Heater Maintenance